pR0Ps/strava-backup/README.md

 `strava-backup` is an incremental backup.
 It tracks what has already been downloaded by looking at the output directory and doesn't download it again.

-To download all new information, simply run `strava-backup`.
+To download all new data, simply run `strava-backup`.
 See `strava-backup --help` for other options.
-To automatically download new information on an ongoing basis, add the `strava-backup` call to a cronjob.
+To backup data on an ongoing basis, configure your system to call `strava-backup` periodically (see the [/contrib](contrib/) folder for examples).